 One thing that can be a challenge is that some people don’t understand the complexities of the illness.
 I can’t tell you how many times well-meaning friends have suggested that I just need to “think positive” or “be grateful for what I have.”
 I do not dispute for a second that these are important attitudes to hold.
 But for someone struggling with depression, it’s not that simple.
 For a friend or family member who is having a hard time with his/her depression, better questions might be: “Have you worked out today?”
 “Did you eat?”
 “Do you need to adjust your medication?”
 Or the most helpful of all: “I’m here.
 I’m not going anywhere.”

 At different points throughout my battle with the beast, I have had suicidal ideations but I have only seriously contemplated it once.
 It was in 1992, after the stillbirth of my first child.
 Prior to that–even as someone who had suffered from depression–I could not have conceived of emotional pain as intense as what I was going through after my baby died.
 Grief was brutal.
 It was an all-consuming agony that ravaged my days.
 I very seriously considered suicide partly to escape that pain, but even more because I thought that by jumping into death, I could somehow find him.
 Obviously, I didn’t make that choice.
 I stepped away from the brink.
 To survive depression, I believe that we have to find a spark of meaning every single day, even if it’s the tiniest thing like the wiggling butt of a puppy or the toothless smile of the old lady next door.
 Meaning anchors us.
 And the hardest thing to do is to look for it even when we’re not feeling it.
-Throughout my life, my sister Martha has provided that meaning and, in the past couple of decades, my sons have also.
+Throughout my life, my sister Martha has provided that meaning and, in the past couple of decades, my kids (now adults) have also.
 Writing and music also play an enormously important role.
 I can’t tell you how many times a fun gig or a satisfying piece of writing have radically circumvented a downward spiral.
 My family and creativity tether me to this world.